Centralizers in Free Associative Algebras and Generic Matrices: Centralizers are integrally closed

-\begin{lem}[Local isomorphism lemma] For any $L$, if $s$ is big enough prime, then the algebra of generic upper triangular matrices $\mathbb{U}_s$ is locally $L$-isomorphic to the free associative algebra.
-Also reduction on the algebra of generic matrices of degree $n$ provides an isomorphism up to degree $\leq 2s$. \end{lem}
+\begin{lem}[Local isomorphism lemma] For any $L$, if $s$ is a large enough prime, then the algebra of generic upper triangular matrices $\mathbb{U}_s$ is locally $L$-isomorphic to the free associative algebra.
+Also the reduction of the algebra of generic matrices with traces of degree $n$ provides an isomorphism up to degree $\leq 2s$. \end{lem}

+It is important to note a well-known and extremely helpful fact here, which we will put as a proposition.